beteko/wine-predictor-api/README.md

 # Wine Quality Predictor API :wine_glass:

 API used to estimate the quality of wine using a machine learning model.
-Its main services are :
+Its main services are:

  - **Learning**: (Re)Train the wine quality model based on a predefined dataset
  - **Prediction**: Estimate the quality of a wine based on several preselected features